swarm-lab/swarm-lab.github.io.jekyll/_posts/2015-08-08-Richard-Feynman-had-a-thing-for-ants.md

 > I followed eight or ten ants with my pencil until their trails became a neat line right along the bathtub.
 It's
 > something like sketching: You draw a lousy line at first; then you go over it a few times and it makes a nice
 > line after a while.

----

-<small>Portrait of Richard Feynman - © The Nobel Foundation, 1965</small>